 Kellogg PhD Students are also provided with a subsidy to purchase computer equipment.

-Opportunities for Additional Funding
+Additional Research Funding

 Libraries at Northwestern University

 - Ranked in top 10 in holdings among U.S. private universities.

 - Over 5.4 million volumes and 109,000 current journals and serials.
 Over 90% are available electronically.

 - Over 73,000 e-books added in 2010 alone.